 Points of the Qualifying Run result: Elite Women, U19, U17 and Masters up to the 10 th place

 The total result will be published on www.ixsdownhillcup.com.

-The UCI functionaries are responsible for submit the results for points of UCI.
+The UCI functionaries are responsible for submitting the results for UCI - points.

 Riders attend the race on their own account and at their own risk.
 The rider is responsible for the safety of his bike and clothes.
 The organization is not responsible and cannot be held responsible for any injuries and damages as results of any action during the whole racing weekend.

 All riders are responsible for insurance cover concerning damages based on the participations in the race.

 The participations dispense with the registration altogether regarding indemnity claim or regress towards the organizer, designee, commissaries, authorities or other person in association with the event.